Reliability, Learnability and Efficiency of Two Tools for Cement Crowns Retrieval in Dentistry

 A methodology has been set up to compare tools for cement crowns retrieval.
 The compressed-air tool has been proved to generally provide a better performance unless more ductile cement is to be broken.

-The analyzed tools have been designed to remove a definitive partial denture: tooth-supported fixed dentures are commonly used in restorative dentistry, and have definitely reached a high survival rate (about 90% at 10 years ); nevertheless their removal is sometimes required mainly due to caries or other failures (poor fit, poor cementation and so on).
+The analyzed tools have been designed to remove a definitive partial denture: tooth-supported fixed dentures are commonly used in restorative dentistry, and have definitely reached a high survival rate (about 90% at 10 years ); nevertheless, their removal is sometimes required mainly due to caries or other failures (poor fit, poor cementation and so on).
 Removing a definitive partial denture is not trivial since the used cement is not always known and it may be very resistant; additionally, there are various clinical circumstances in which a conservative disassembly would be desirable .
-This work has been carried on having considered that the partial denture removal procedure has a significant impact on dentist profession and on patient satisfaction: as a result of repetitive blows to remove the denture, different adverse events can eventually take place: patient discomfort, anxiety or pain , dental practitioner stress , denture damage or, worst of all, abutment tooth loosening.
+This work has been carried out taken into account that the partial denture removal procedure has a significant impact on dentist profession and on patient satisfaction: as a result of repetitive blows to remove the denture, different adverse events can eventually take place such as, patient discomfort, anxiety or pain , dental practitioner stress , denture damage or, worst of all, abutment tooth loosening.
 Therefore, identifying the optimal tool for partial dentures removal is a fundamental step to achieve the maximum patient comfort and satisfaction, with the minimum stress of the dental practitioner .
-Automatic tools are expected to alleviate some critical issues such as operator bias and variability, however, their efficiency (which is related to the applied force history, mainly) is likely to be different from manual tools and it needs to be evaluated.
+Automatic tools are expected to alleviate some critical issues, such as operator bias and variability, however, their efficiency (which is related to the applied force history, mainly) is likely to be different from manual tools and it needs to be evaluated.

 The experimental bench here set up is general and it can be used also for the analysis of other tools for partial denture removal; it allows performing controlled experiments with the maximum repeatability.